 Baby ginger is ideal for making the best possible ginger candy (among other culinary uses).
 If you can’t find baby ginger at your regular grocery store, call Asian grocers in your area to see if they carry it.

-If not, you can still make this recipe, but you want want to bump up the initial cook time in the instructions (below) from 30 minutes to 45-60 minutes to make the ginger more tender.
+If not, you can still make this recipe, but you want to bump up the initial cook time in the instructions (below) from 30 minutes to 45-60 minutes to make sure your mature ginger is rendered more tender.

 Crunchy ginger candy versus chewy ginger candy